-Injury S Severity Scale Description and Examples 1 Minor The injury is minor or superficial.
+🖷 Injury S everity Sc ale Description and Examples × Minor The injury is minor or superficial.
 No professional medical treatment was required.
-Examples: Minor/superficial scrapes (abrasions); minor brusies; minor cuts; digit sprain; first degree burn; minor with headache or dizziness; minor sprain/strain head trauma Moderate The injury exceeds the minor level, but did not result in broken bones (other than fingers, toes or nose), loss of li hemorrhaging, muscle, nerve, tendon or internal organ damage.
-Professional medical treatment may have been the person was not hospitalized for more than 48 hours within 5 days of the injury.
-Examples: Broken fingers, toes or nose; amputated fingers or toes; degloving of fingers or toes; dislocated joint sprain/strain; second/third degree burns covering 10% or less of body (if face included, move up or herniated disc Serious The injury exceeds the moderate level and requires significant medical/surgical management.
-The person was hospitalized for more than 48 hours within 5 days of the injury. not Examples: Broken bones (other than fingers, toes, or nose); partial loss of limb (amputation below elbow/knee), entire hand/arm or foot/leg; second/third degree burns covering 20-30% of body (if face included, no category); bruised organs Severe The injury exceeds the moderate level and requires significant medical/surgical management.
-The person was hospitalized for more than 48 hours within 5 days of the injury and, if in intensive care, was in for less than 48 hours. ours.
-Examples: Internal hemorrhage; punctured organs; severed blood vessels; second/third degree burns covering (if face included, move up one category); loss of entire limb (amputation of whole arm/leg) 30-40% of body Critical The injury exceeds the moderate level and requires significant medical/surgical management.
-The person was in intensive care for more than 48 hours within 5 days of the injury. hospitalized and Examples: Spinal cord injury; extensive second- or third-degree burns; concussion with severe neurological sig crushing injury; internal hemorrhage; second/third degree burns covering 40% or more of body; several damage.
-Close
+Examples: Minor/superficial scrapes (abrasions); minor brusies; minor cuts; digit sprain; first degree burn; minor head trauma with headache or dizziness; minor sprain/strain Moderate hemorrhag exceeds the minor level, but did not result in broken bones (other than fingers, toes or nose), loss of limbs, severe ing, muscle, nerve, tendon or internal organ damage.
+Professional medical treatment may have been required.
+If s was not hospitalized for more than 48 hours within 5 days of the injury. io, Examples: Broken fingers, toes or nose; amputated fingers or toes; degloving of fingers or toes; dislocated joint; severe sprain/strain; second/third degree burns covering 10% or less of body (if face included, move up one category); herniated disc Serious exceeds the moderate level and requires significant medical/surgical management.
+The person was not d for more than 48 hours within 5 days of the injury.
+Examples: Broken bones (other than fingers, toes, or nose); partial loss of limb (amputation below elbow/knee); degloving of entire hand/arm or foot/leg; second/third degree burns covering 20-30% of body (if face included, move up one category); bruised organs Severe exceeds the moderate level and requires significant medical/surgical management.
+The person was d for more than 48 hours within 5 days of the injury and, if in intensive care, was in for less than 48 hours.
+Examples: Internal hemorrhage; punctured organs; severed blood vessels; second/third degree burns covering 30-40% of be (if face included, move up one category); loss of entire limb (amputation of whole arm/leg) ody Critical exceeds the moderate level and requires significant medical/surgical management.
+The person was hospitalized a e care for more than 48 hours within 5 days of the injury. nd Examples: Spinal cord injury; extensive second- or third-degree burns; concussion with severe neurological signs; severe crushing injury; internal hemorrhage; second/third degree burns covering 40% or more of body; severe/multiple or damage gan Close